-County staff briefed the Leon County Water Resources Committee at their July and August 2020 meetings.
-The planned, in-person public meetings to gather input on the plan are currently held as virtual meetings due to the COVID-19.
+The Leon County Water Resources Committee was briefed by County staff on the status of the project at their July and August 2020 meetings.
+The in person public meetings intended to be held throughout the community for input on the plan are now being implemented as virtual meetings due to the COVID-19.
 Public virtual meetings led by Leon County began in October 2020.